ReadingAndThinking.com

 I didn't choose this title to be scary or to gain clicks, I'm telling the truth.

-After Tolkien's sudden inspiration, in the midst of the smoke of war, Tolkien finally wrote this magnificent novel.
-Maybe I'm a little sorry for his old man by saying that, but I still hope you stop reading books and just watch movies.
+After Tolkien's sudden inspiration, amid the smoke of war, Tolkien finally wrote this magnificent novel.
+Maybe I'm a little sorry for his old man for saying that, but I still hope you stop reading books and just watch movies.

 Tolkien sold it without hesitation when the studio bought him the right to remake the movie because he didn't think "The Lord of the Rings" could be made into a movie.
 But today, 50 years later, "nothing is impossible" is hanging all over the street.
 So Peter Jackson did it, and he didn't mean to insult "The Lord of the Rings."